Hot weather. Hot dog. Two things that should never go together.

 Can I walk my dog with a cooling vest?

-Some vests do not support secure leash attachment.
-A purpose-built cooling harness is safer for walking and restraint.
+Some vests support walking but many don't have secure leash attachment.
+A purpose-built cooling harness has a proper built-in clip designed for restraint during walks.

 Are ice packs safe for dogs?